JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Return value

-The message returns the address of the current procedure.
+The message returns the address of the currently registered extended word-break procedure.

 # <a name="RichEdit_GetWordWrapMode"></a>RichEdit_GetWordWrapMode